openshift-labs/learn-katacoda/introduction/federated-clusters/finish.md

 Congratulations!
 You just finished learning the basics on OpenShift Container Platform Federation.
 Feels good doesn't it?

-If you are curious enough, see [the official repo](https://github.com/kubernetes-sigs/federation-v2) where you can find the most updated information about federation.
+If you are curious enough, see [the official repo](https://github.com/kubernetes-sigs/kubefed) where you can find the most updated information about federation.

+We also have the [federation-dev repository](https://github.com/openshift/federation-dev) with demos, labs and examples of the use of Kubefed.

 ## What's next?